Skip to main content

 the green face of the hornstrandir sea cliff rising high and jagged

-This remote area of the Westfjords is home to a wild nature reserve where Arctic foxes roam free!
+Hornstrandir is a nature reserve at the very north of the Westfjords, one of the most isolated areas in Iceland and the only region where Arctic foxes have full protected status.
 This peninsula at the very north of the region is one of Iceland’s most isolated areas.

 Uninhabited since the 1950s, Hornstrandir was once home to small fishing villages and farmsteads.
 The most famous of these is Hesteyri.
 Accessible by boat from Ísafjörður, the capital of the Westfjords, Hesteyri is a great starting point for exploring Hornstrandir.